 - Census demographics (income, race, education, family status)

 - Share of travelers who are tourists and the home states and metro areas of tourists

 These Metrics - especially trip purpose - are ideal for travel demand modeling projects.
 Find out more about these Metrics on our blog.

 StreetLight InSight analyses can be customized to your specifications.
 Here are the options that you can select right on our platform:

 - Data Periods

-Choose which months of the year that to study.
-Our records go back to 2014, so you can measure changes in behavior over time.
+Choose specific dates of the year to study.
+Our records go back to 2014, so you can measure changes over time or isolate specific events.